Beta-Cygni-A/Beta-Cygni-A/README.md

 - 📫 How to reach me: Here on Github or www.reddit.com/user/Captain_Lesbee_Ziner
 - ⚡ Fun fact: I use the following software for programming: Neovim, Cygwin (for GDB and g++), Cmake, and git
 -    Sometimes also use Notepad++, VSCodium, TEA, Godot, and Gimp
--    Working on game, join here only if you have joined r/godot (https://www.reddit.com/r/godot/) https://www.reddit.com/r/godot/comments/ymx44a/celebrate_100k_subs_with_a_game_jam_what_do_you